futursolo/pai/README.md

-# Portable AI
+# Pai - Portable Artificial Intelligence

-Collection of AI Containers - Prebuilt and Ready-to-Use
+The Pai (Portable Artificial Intelligence) Project is an initiative to produce a AI containers that can be run with a single command.

 ### Rationale